 Is Lending Loop Safe?

 Lending Loop is registered as an exempt market dealer through Loop Securities Inc. in all the provinces and territories in Canada.
-They use a regulated financial institution to bank the money that is lent or repaid on the platform.
+They use a regulated financial institution to bank the money lent or repaid on the platform.

-For complaints, questions or concerns, the site offers a few options:
+For complaints, questions, or concerns, the site offers a few options: